 Musical Improv: Level One

-Beginning Musical Improv teaches you the basics of improvising musically.
-No musical experience or singing ability is required.Learn More
+Beginning Musical Improv teaches students the basics of improvising musically.
+Can’t carry a tune?
+Not a musician?
+No worries!
+No musical experience or singing ability required.Learn More

 Musical Improv: Level Two

 This class focuses on musical genres and using music in improvised scene work.
 We will discuss the mechanics and conventions of various musical styles and then try them out.
 How do you improvise a country song?
 How do you make up a Broadway musical comedy?
 What the heck is dubstep?
 You will learn all this and more!Learn More

 This class is designed to help you feel comfortable improvising in a specific style or genre.
 From film noir to spaghetti westerns, we cover them all!Learn more

 In this class, we will teach you the art of longform improvisation.
 Sometimes known as “the improv form for improvisers”, longform incorporates longer narratives, allowing for more thematic exploration.Learn more